oopanuga/oopanuga.github.io/_posts/2015-6-30-Asynchronous-programming-in-dot-Net.md

 }
 {% endhighlight %}

-The functionality is the same but, two lines of codes have suddenly become 5.
+The functionality is the same but, two lines of code have suddenly become 5.
 The complexity of the code has increased as soon as we have introduce asynchronous features.
-We can see also we are going back and forth from the main thread to other threads.

-What if we could let the compiler manage all that complexity?
-Fortunately we can do that since .Net 4.5 introduced **async** and **await**:
+What if we could let the compiler manage all that complexity and our code became simple again?
+Fortunately .Net 4.5 provides some syntactic sugar:  **async** and **await** keywords:

 {% highlight c# %}
 private async void Button_DisplayRecords(object sender, RoutedEventArgs e)